Beginner's Guide: Quests, Tasks and Items

 The Taskmaster Program

 With the Catacombs expansion comes a different kind of task.
 Taskmasters scattered throughout the realm will ask players to kill certain mobs in nearby instanced caves.
-These tasks can be done at any level, and can be done by groups as well as solo players.
+These tasks can be done at any level, and can be done by groups as well as solo players, and great a bonus amount of experience for completing the task.

 Items and Inventory